 Another reason to keep the stove door closed is to protect yourself.
 When you’re burning wood, it’s common for byproducts like smoke or creosote to be produced.

 As you burn wood, sparks are a common reaction.
 When the door is closed, these are isolated to the stove and chimney, which are fireproof.
 However, when the door is open these sparks can go into your home and quickly catch carpet, wood, and other materials on fire.

 When you’re using a wood stove, you must be putting safety first.
 If not used correctly, it’s possible that a wood stove can be highly destructive.
 Thankfully, as long as you take a few precautions you should be perfectly safe.

-You might also want to make sure that there isn’t anything flammable around the woodstove.
+Make sure there isn’t anything flammable around the wood stove.
 This can include candles and matches.
 Remember that the metal of the wood stove can get very hot.
-You might also want to put a structure like a hearth gate around the stove.
+Also, put a structure like a hearth gate around the stove.
 This is essential if you have young children or pets.

 Can You Leave a Wood Stove Burning Overnight?

 If you take proper care of your wood stove, leave it burning through the night.
 When you shut the door, you’re creating a sealed environment, which means smoke and embers won’t present any danger.
 Inspecting and cleaning the chimney yearly will help reduce the chance of a mishap.

 As mentioned earlier, there are some safety considerations that you’ll need to think about when deciding how to use a wood stove.

 The wood stove creates a sealed environment.
 Smoke and embers can’t escape.
 This means that you won’t need to monitor it all the time.
 However, before you go to sleep, take a few moments to double-check the fireplace.